Common-Longitudinal-ICU-data-Format/CLIF-Lighthouse/README.md

 ```

 ## B. Application Launch
-To start the application, navigate to the app directory in the terminal and execute the following command:
+To start the application navigate to the app directory in the terminal by executing the following command:

 ```
 cd app